makeswift/versioning-assignment/README.md

 This assignment is purposefully open-ended.
 We will evaluate your submission holistically.
 The goal is to see how you approach complex problems, architect solutions, and communicate your design decisions.

-## Submission

-When you're ready to submit your assignment:

-1. Create a public repository on GitHub with your solution
-2. Send us the link to your GitHub repository

 ## Questions?

 If you have any questions about the assignment, please don't hesitate to reach out to us.
 Have fun!